 Honnamana Kere Lake offers a spectacular view of the surroundings and is a perfect place to hang out in the evenings

 "Kote" in Kannada means Fort and "Betta" means Hills.
 Kote Betta resembles a fort-like structure that is situated at an altitude of 5,300 feet.
 This is Coorg's 3rd highest peak bordering Dakshina Kannada district.
-This place is a trekker's paradise.
+This place is a trekker's paradise and one of the top attractions in Coorg for adventure seekers.
 Kote Betta trek distance of 10-km starts from Hattihole bridge and is ideally recommended after the monsoon.
 We went during the peak monsoon and the last 5 kms. of the drive was mind blowing.
 Most of the time we were engulfed in mist as we kept gaining elevation.
 Kote Betta in Somwarpet has a Shiva temple atop a big rock which was clearly visible while I was parking my car and suddenly a thick cloud engulfed everything and my dream of taking beautiful pictures could not be fulfilled.
 Legend has it that Pandavas stayed here for a while when in exile.

 The fort-like entrance of Kote Betta trek is intriguing and alluring